Want personalized picks that fit your family?

 What parents need to know

 Parents need to know that Angela's Christmas is a short (30-minute) animated movie based on Angela and the Baby Jesus, the only children's book written by Angela's Ashes author Frank McCourt.
 The film is set in Limerick, Ireland, in 1914 and recounts an event in the life of McCourt's mother just before her sixth birthday.
 It tells a sweet, poignant, and ultimately heartwarming tale about family, community, and a little girl's empathy and resourcefulness.
 There are a few mildly tense moments as Angela hides from congregants in her church, then feels unsettled by shadows in a dark alley.
 Later she's chased by a policeman and momentarily scared of being sent to jail.
 Angela and her brother call each other names ("maggot") and scuffle; a few hits and kicks are landed, but the sequence ends in play.
 A short scene takes place in a bar, where men are drinking.
-Inspiring and funny, with gentle but important messages, the movie is highly recommended for all but the youngest or most sensitive kids, who might find even mild suspense unsettling.
+Inspiring and funny, with gentle but important messages, the movie is highly recommended for all but the youngest or most sensitive kids, who might find even the mild suspense unsettling.

 - Parents say